Oscar winner and groundbreaking star Sidney Poitier dies

 NEW YORK (AP) — Sidney Poitier, the groundbreaking actor and enduring inspiration who transformed how Black people were portrayed on screen, became the first Black actor to win an Academy Award for best lead performance and the first to be a top box-office draw, has died.
 He was 94.

-Poitier, winner of the best actor Oscar in 1964 for “Lilies of the Field,” died Thursday in the Bahamas, according to Eugene Torchon-Newry, acting director general of the Ministry of Foreign Affairs in the Bahamas.
+Poitier, winner of the best actor Oscar in 1964 for “Lilies of the Field,” died Thursday at his home in Los Angeles, according to Latrae Rahming, the director of communications for the Prime Minister of Bahamas.
+His close friend and great contemporary Harry Belafonte issued a statement Friday, remembering their extraordinary times together.

+“For over 80 years, Sidney and I laughed, cried and made as much mischief as we could," he wrote.
+"He was truly my brother and partner in trying to make this world a little better.
+He certainly made mine a whole lot better.”

 Few movie stars, Black or white, had such an influence both on and off the screen.
 Before Poitier, the son of Bahamian tomato farmers, no Black actor had a sustained career as a lead performer or could get a film produced based on his own star power.
 Before Poitier, few Black actors were permitted a break from the stereotypes of bug-eyed servants and grinning entertainers.
 Before Poitier, Hollywood filmmakers rarely even attempted to tell a Black person’s story.